 How about entrepreneurship?
 How many students establish their own companies after graduation?

 Rady students bring their entrepreneurial spirit into existing companies to help drive innovation in a collaborative, effective manner.
 Typically, about 5% of Rady students start their own companies.
 The majority seek careers with companies who value the Rady focus on innovation, collaboration and impact.

 The goal of the Career Connections team is to help you develop the job search skills that will allow for life long career management.
 In building an effective job search strategy, you will likely pursue many different channels, including on-campus recruiting, job postings, networking, referrals, alumni contacts, and career fairs.

 On-campus recruiting is a powerful tool for both students and companies, but it isn't the right path for everyone, nor is it the avenue all companies pursue.
-At UC San Diego, the majority of our graduate students find their positions through a variety of other tactics including job postings, interaction with alumni, networking events, and other proactive search strategies.
-Career Connections assists in all of these touch-points.
+At The Rady School, the majority of our graduate students find their positions through a variety of other tactics including job postings, interaction with alumni, networking events, and other proactive search strategies.
+Career Connections assists with all of these touch-points.

 What kind of companies recruit at the Rady School at UC San Diego?

 Rady attracts companies from a variety of industries and functions, including consulting, corporate finance, investment management, commercial technology, telecommunications, consumer technologies, pharmaceuticals, biotechnology, start-ups and non-profit.